-Table 1 Speaker summaries for the public hearing Speaker # & Name Notes #12 Boni Maywald Thanked other speakers and Locale.
-Speaking as individual.
-Didn't make a written submission to the planning proposal.
+Table 1 Speaker summaries for the public hearing Speaker # & Name Notes #12 o Thanked other speakers and Locale.
+Boni Speaking as individual.
+Maywald Didn't make a written submission to the planning proposal.
 One of the first residents to move into the independent living units on 10 December 2019.
 Residents saved the gardens from the bushfires then and have saved the gardens many times since.
 She helped new residents that moved in during Covid.
 Deep respect for and acknowledges the traditional owners.
 Has a 70-year association with Kiama and moved here after 2010 when Council declared a commitment to aged care and retirement living.
-Involved in a 3-way MOU between Alzeihmer's Aust, Wollongong Uni and Council - which made Kiama the first dementia-friendly town.
+Involved in a 3-way MoU between Alzeihmer's Aust, Wollongong Uni and Council - which made Kiama the first dementia-friendly town.
 Deeply involved in community groups and believes they should pass on knowledge about cultural history.
 Shouldn't sell off the site in a fire sale to private interests Barroul House should remain in public ownership and for community use.
 Asked for secured gate in the back fence and this adds to the community focus as people walk through and stop to talk.
 If Barroul House is sold it won't remain available for public use, like Thirroul House.
 Has felt intimidated by Council when they ask questions about this proposal.
-Other options need to be explored (e.g. leasing the residential aged care facility and excising Barroul House and surrounds) #13 Warren Holder Has lived in LGA since 1975 - last 30 years in Gerroa.
-Speaking as an individual.
-Opposed to the reclassification.
+Other options need to be explored (e.g. leasing the residential aged care facility and excising Barroul House and surrounds) Provided a printed copy of speech and a book about 40 years of Blue Haven. #13 Has lived in LGA since 1975 - last 30 years in Gerroa.
+Warren Speaking as an individual.
+Holder Opposed to the reclassification.
 If you believe something is wrong, then you should fight it.
 At the time of the purchase of the site, the Mayor and General Manager were well informed and they consulted widely so the community was informed and so they knew what the community wanted.
 Mayor Reilly spoke out and said Council needed to sell Blue Haven Bonaira without talking to the community about it.
 But now the community is being consulted after Council has decided to sell the land.
 This meeting is just about ticking boxes.
 Consultation is only about the reclassification and not the sale.